 Several members of the team shared their experience as grantmakers at a Tower trustee meeting.
-Click on their pictures to hear from them.
+Download this PDF and click the play buttons to hear from them.

-Nissa Bisguier 🗩
+Nissa Bisguier 🕑

 I just really loved the way we were able to come to decisions based on what we knew from our own experiences, but also what we were learning about the grant review process in general.